MERNCraft/css-only-games-1/README.md

 From the test that you did above, you can deduce that **the order in which elements appear _in the HTML file_ affects the order in which they can increment a `counter`**.

-But what about the order of rulesets in the CSS stylesheet?
+But what about the order of rules in the CSS stylesheet?
 What happens if you change the order in which the `counter` properties are set and read, as shown below?
 ```css
 /* Read the value of the counter properties... */
 p span::before {